-- The function of the XFS facade screw is to transfer the vertical load caused by the weight of the facade as well as the wind load to the load-bearing structure.
-With the help of screws, a nailing batten PAROC XPB 001 can be installed outside the insulation layer, to which the facade cladding itself is attached.
-The nailing batten forms a 36 mm-wide ventilation gap between the insulation and the facade cladding. - PAROC XFS is a self-drilling, double-threaded screw made of hardened carbon steel with anti-corrosion treatment called High-Protect.
-Torx T40 with recessed head. - XFS 002 (Ø 7,5 mm) facade screw for wood lengths are available in the range of 210-480 mm. - XFS 004 (ø 7,5 mm) facade screw for concrete lengths is available in the range of 200-400 mm.
-The installation requires predrilling of concrete with the PAROC XFD 001 Concrete drill.

-PAROC XRB 001 (fire-treated nailing batten)
+- The function of the PAROC ZEROfix facade screw is to transfer the vertical load caused by the weight of the facade as well as the wind load to the load-bearing structure.
+With the help of screws, a PAROC ZEROfix nailing batten (XRB 001) can be installed outside the insulation layer, to which the facade cladding itself is attached.
+The nailing batten forms a 36 mm-wide ventilation gap between the insulation and the facade cladding. - PAROC ZEROfix screws are a self-drilling, double-threaded screws made of special carbon steel.
+Torx T40 with recessed head. - Facade screw HECO Topix Plus Therm wood (XFS 006) ( 8 mm) lengths are available in the range of 200-550 mm. - Facade screw HECO Multi Monti concrete (XFS 004) ( 7,5 mm) lengths is available in the range of 200- 400 mm.
+The installation requires predrilling of concrete with the PAROC Drill Bit concrete L 6,3 (XFD 001). - PAROC ZEROfix angle tool (XTI 001) is intended for use when mounting the Facade screw HECO Topix Plus Therm at the desired angle.
+The tool is used to either give an angle of 30 ° or 45 ° to the screw.
+The screw is placed in the groove and then screwed into the construction at the desired angle. - PAROC Drill Bit concrete L 6.3 (XFD 001) is a concrete drill with SDS+ fastener.
+The drill's diameter is 6,3 mm, and it is available in the range lengths of 300-450 mm. - PAROC ZEROfix facade screw functions as both a distancer and a fastener and is used to install PAROC Cortex One or PAROC Tento insulations on a ventilated facade. - PAROC ZEROfix nailing batten (XRB 001) (fire-treated nailing batten) - The PAROC ZEROfix nailing batten (XRB 001) is a nailing batten for facade cladding, made of spruce (strength class C24) and treated with waterproof fire impregnation.
+Fire class of wooden batten is B-s1. d0.

-- The XRB 001 is a nailing batten for facade cladding, made of spruce (strength class C24) and treated with waterproof fire impregnation. - Fire class of wooden batten is B-s1, d0. - Size of the nailing batten is 36 x 98 x 3600 mm
+Size of the nailing batten is 36 x 98 x 3600 mm